3200P Academic Standing (Procedures)

 Level 1: Academic Concern

+The college places students on academic concern after the first quarter in which their cumulative and term GPA falls below a C average.
 Academic concern is an informational step designed to help students understand that the college is concerned about their academic progress, and to provide information regarding campus resources that are available to support students in reaching their academic and career goals.
 The college places students on academic concern at the end of the first quarter in which their cumulative GPA falls below a C average (2.0).

 Level 2: Academic Intervention

-Academic intervention requires students to complete a workshop, class or other specified academic intervention related to student success strategies.
-Students may not register for an upcoming quarter until the required intervention is completed.
-The college places students on academic intervention at the end of the second quarter in which their cumulative or quarterly GPA falls below a C average (2.0).
+The college places students on academic intervention at the end of the second quarter in which their cumulative and term GPA falls below a C average (2.0).

 Level 3: Academic Credit Restriction

+The college places students on academic credit restriction at the end of the third quarter in which their cumulative and term GPA falls below a C average (2.0).
+Academic credit restriction prevents students from registering for more than eight (8) credits per quarter until their cumulative GPA is at least a C average (2.0).
 In addition to the limit on the number of credits a student can register for, the college may also require students to complete academic success interventions, which include, but are not limited to the following:

 • Development of an education plan.